JeelM/EECS4222_Project_1/tutorials/06-monitoring-interaction.md

 The `created_by_name` returned always starts with the name of the deployment.
 You can use this to automate this process.
-To manually change the number of pods running a specific service, you can use the following command:
+To manually change the number of pods running a specific service, you can use the following command on the **master** VM:

 ```sh
 kubectl scale --replicas=3 deploy/frontend